garethjns/beamng-envs/README.md

 ### Viewing results
 The `DiskResults` class can be used to load saved results from an environment output folder or from an on disk MLflow experiment.
 It automates loading the saved json data into Pandas formats.

-Foe example to load the results from an experiment and to access the timeseries sensor data and other scalar params/results:
+For example to load the results from an experiment and to access the timeseries sensor data and other scalar params/results:
 ```python
 from beamng_envs.data.disk_results import DiskResults